Pixel art portrait: a knight on a horse named Agent, holding a TypeScript scroll and an Elixir potion, with a loyal dog riding along

 The Mission

-I'm nostalgic of the web, before it was taken over by companies.
+I'm nostalgic about the web, before it was taken over by companies.
 You visited someone's homepage and it felt like walking into their room — weird wallpaper, a guest book, maybe a MIDI file playing and a bat GIF pointlessly flying across the viewport.
 Checking the "Links" collection to see where to next...
 It was exploration, it was treasure hunting.
 It wasn't hyper-optimised for engagement.
 It wasn't tracking across websites.
-Noone sent you an email to visit again.
+No one sent you an email to visit again.

 I try to build things with that kind of simplicity in mind.
 Mostly for myself.
 Apps that do one thing, do it fast, and get out of your way.
 No accounts unless truly needed.
 No tracking.
 No dark patterns.
 No streaks to guilt you into coming back.
 If the app is useful, you'll come back on your own.